Affiliate links on SoundGuys may earn us a commission. Learn more.

 Why is the Sony MDR-7506 the best cheap studio headphones?

 The best set of budget studio headphones also happens to be an industry standby, the Sony MDR-7506.
-This set of Sony cans has found its place everywhere from famous recording studios to garage band setups, and for good reason.
+This set of Sony cans has found its place everywhere, from famous recording studios to garage band setups, and for good reason.
 The MDR-7506 is cheap and performs excellently.

 The Sony MDR-7506 has a relatively neutral frequency response, with some added emphasis on the mids and highs.
 That might not be ideal for casual listening, but for editing tracks where you’re picking through minute differences in recordings, it can make a world of difference.
 The build is mostly plastic, which means these headphones are comfortable to wear for hours on end while you work.

 There are some small drawbacks, including sub-standard ear padding that doesn’t do the best job of blocking out background noise.
 Plus, the all-plastic build and appearance immediately indicate the budget status of the MDR-7506.
-Still, you’d be hard-pressed to find a better set of all-around studio headphones for less than $100 USD.
+Still, you’d be hard-pressed to find a better set of all-around studio headphones for less than $100.

 The Audio-Technica ATH-M50x makes for a very versatile option